From iPhone to AI

 The bottom line: Start with high-impact, measurable areas that can address business challenges.

 Many companies lack the in-house expertise to implement AI projects.
-That’s why it’s essential to find the right partners.
+That’s why it’s essential to find the right AI strategy consulting partners.

 In the AI era, we’re putting similar energy into deepening our commercial partnerships with AWS, Azure, Google Cloud, and leading ISVs who have AI capabilities we can tap into to build robust, scalable, secure solutions for clients.

-For enterprise IT leaders seeking to ramp up AI projects, don’t underestimate the power of a great partnership, and don’t overlook the niche skills found in the startup ecosystem.
+For enterprise IT leaders seeking to ramp up their AI strategy, don’t underestimate the power of a great consulting partnership.
+And don’t overlook the niche skills found in the startup ecosystem.

 3. Put AI front and center of your organization